Random Utility with Unobservable Alternatives: Main Results

-Finally, we explain the outline of the proof of statement (b) of Theorem \ref{thm:characterization}, which claims the nonredundancy of conditions appear in (i) and (ii).
+In the appendix, we provide a proof of statement (b), which claims the nonredundancy of conditions appear in (i) and (ii).
 This proof is the most intricate part of our proofs.
-In the proof, we first obtain the the nonredundancy results assuming $\D=2^X\setminus \emptyset$; then translate the results into the given incomplete datasets.
-To explain the outline of the proof of the nonredundancy of inequality condition (ii), fix an essential test collection $\C^*$.
-It suffices to show that there exists an incomplete dataset $\rho$ that satisfies all inequalities in (i) and all inequalities in (ii) except the one for $\C^*$.

-We first provide a preliminary lemma that allows us to convert a flow from $\emptyset$ to $X$ into a complete dataset: